-Mrs. Bok purchased and renovated Captain Eels’ Board Barn in Rockport for concerts.
+Mrs. Bok purchased and renovated Captain Eels’ Boat Barn in Rockport for concerts.
 In this photograph at a post-concert reception, Lea is speaking with Jascha Brodsky, first violinist of the Curtis Quartet.
 Harpist Carlos Salzedo stands to her left.
 Other quartet members (violist Max Aronoff and cellist Orlando Cole) can be identified by the bows they hold in their hands.
 Pianist Vladimir Sokoloff, with mustache, stands to the right of the photo.
 (Courtesy Curtis Institute of Music Archive)

 Planning “Trouble in Tahiti” with Leonard Berstein

 Boris was invited to teach at the Berkshire Music Center (Tanglewood) by Serge Koussevitzky in 1940 and became head of the Opera Department soon after.
 Here he is seen planning the premiere of Leonard Bernstein’s opera “Trouble in Tahiti” with the composer, Boris’ assistant Sarah Caldwell, and Seymour Lipkin (in the pit).